Interstate 5

 The next exit along northbound Interstate 5 is Exit 743, Summit Drive and Truck Village Drive.
 Photo taken 03/31/05.

-Northbound Interstate 5 reaches Exit 743, Summit Drive and Truck Village Drive.
-Photo taken 03/31/05.
+Northbound Interstate 5 meets Exit 743, Summit Drive and Truck Village Drive.
+Photos taken 08/02/11 and 03/31/05.

-The next three exits serve the city of Weed: Exit 745, Junction Business Loop I-5/South Weed Boulevard and Vista Drive; Exit 747, Junction U.S. 97 north and Business Loop I-5/Weed Boulevard to downtown Weed; and Exit 748, Junction Business Loop I-5/California 265/North Weed Boulevard.
+The next three exits serve the city of Weed: Exit 745, Business Loop I-5/South Weed Boulevard and Vista Drive; Exit 747, U.S. 97 north and Business Loop I-5 (Weed Boulevard) to downtown Weed; and Exit 748, Business Loop I-5/California 265/North Weed Boulevard.
 Photo taken 03/31/05.

-The next exit along Interstate 5 north is Exit 745, Junction Business Loop I-5/South Weed Boulevard and Vista Drive.
+The next exit along Interstate 5 north is Exit 745, Business Loop I-5/South Weed Boulevard and Vista Drive.
 Old U.S. 99 follows the business route through town.
 Once again, the business route is not mentioned on the auxiliary signs.
 Photo taken 03/31/05.

-All motorist serves are available as northbound Interstate 5 reaches Exit 745, Junction Business Loop I-5/South Weed Boulevard (Old U.S. 99) and Vista Drive.
-Photo taken 03/31/05.
+All motorist serves are available as northbound Interstate 5 reaches Exit 745, Business Loop I-5/South Weed Boulevard (Old U.S. 99) and Vista Drive.
+The 2011 sign includes the exit number.
+Photos taken 08/02/11 and 03/31/05.

 After Exit 745, this Interstate 5 north reassurance shield is posted.
 Photo taken 03/31/05.